 iv.
 Transplanting Trowel

-Transplanting trowel is used for digging in the same way as standard hand trowels are.
-You can introduce a transplant trowel into the growing space because of the longer, narrower blade of the transplanting trowel.
+A transplanting trowel is used for digging in the same way as standard hand trowels are.
+You can introduce a transplanting trowel into the growing space because of the longer, narrower blade of the transplanting trowel.

 v.
 Weeding Trowel